fbpx

 Form ETA 9035/9035E is a document that a prospective H-1B employer files with ETA when it seeks to employ nonimmigrant workers at a specific job occupation in an area of intended employment for not more than three years.

-LCA is often confused with labor certification application which US employers have to file with the Department of Labor for most employment based immigrant visas.
+Many people often confuse the LCA with the labor certification application that US employers must file with the Department of Labor for most employment-based immigrant visas.
 However, these two applications are different.

-Before filing the labor certification application, US employers have to conduct certain recruitment steps and will be allowed to file the labor certification application only if they are unable to find a qualified US employee.
-In contrast, employers do not have to conduct any recruitment steps before filing the LCA which is a much more simple application compared to the labor certification application.
+Before filing the labor certification application, US employers must conduct specific recruitment steps and can only submit the application if they cannot find a qualified US employee.
+In contrast, employers can file the LCA without conducting any recruitment steps, making it a much simpler application compared to the labor certification application.
 LCA’s only purpose is to ensure that the employment of the H-1B worker will not negatively affect the wages and working conditions of US employees.

 How does an employer validate LCA?